-16. What are the key elements of the charge to a committee?
+19. What are the key elements of the charge to a committee?

-Please see the Recommended Charge to Promotion and Tenure Committees on the VPFA website (vpfa.psu.edu).
+Please see the "Recommended Charge to Promotion and Tenure Committees" on the VPFA website (vpfa.psu.edu).

-17. When is it appropriate for a committee member to abstain from voting on a candidate who is under review for promotion and/or tenure?
+20. When is it appropriate for a committee member to abstain from voting on a candidate who is under review for promotion and/or tenure?

-Committee members should recuse only when there is a legitimate conflict of interest, such as a relative being considered for promotion or tenure or if there was significant collaboration with the candidate.
-Members are encouraged to disclose possible conflicts of interest to the unit head and seek consultation about how to best manage the conflict.
+Committee members should not abstain.
+Committee members may recuse only when there is a legitimate conflict of interest, such as a relative being considered for promotion or tenure or if there was significant collaboration with the candidate.
+Members are encouraged to disclose possible conflicts of interest with the unit head and seek consultation about how to best manage the conflict.
 Conflicts of interest should be declared prior to the discussion of any candidate and members will be recused from the discussion and voting.
-(Page 22, V.H.3.e.)
+(Page 23, V.H.3.e.)

-18. How should a tie vote at a committee level review be treated?
+21. How should a tie vote at a committee-level review be treated?

-It is recommended in the Administrative Guidelines that in order to avoid tie votes, committees should have an odd number of members.
-However, on a rare occasion when a tie vote occurs at a committee level of review (most likely due to an abstention), that tie vote is treated as a negative recommendation under both AC-23 and the Administrative Guidelines.
-Therefore, in such circumstance, the committee chair should mark the "Not Recommended" block on the Promotion and Tenure Form.
-(Page 15, IV.B.2)
+On the rare occasion when a tie vote occurs at a committee level of review (most likely due to a recusal), that tie vote is treated as a negative recommendation under both AC-23 and the Administrative Guidelines.
+Therefore, in such circumstances, the committee chair should mark the "Not Recommended" block on the Promotion and Tenure Form.
+As is recommended in the Administrative Guidelines that in order to avoid tie votes, committees should have an odd number of members.
+(Pages 15-16, IV.B.2)

-19. Who has responsibility for writing the committee letter, and what should it include?
+22. Who has responsibility for writing the committee letter, and what should it include?

 The chair of the committee has responsibility for writing the letter with input from the committee.
 If there is disagreement on the decision reached for a particular candidate, the minority opinion must be included in the committee's letter.
 Only one letter is written and it should contain the committee's singular overall vote count.
 The letter should not contain separate vote counts for each of the three evaluative criteria.
-If there are abstentions, the general reasons for the abstentions might also be included.
-These same procedures should be followed for second- and fourth-year reviews.
-(Pages 24-25, V.I.)
+These same procedures should be followed for second-and fourth-year reviews.
+The basis for the decision should be clearly articulated in the letter.
+(Pages 24-26, V.I.)

-20. Is it appropriate for a faculty member to serve on a peer review committee when that faculty member is also being reviewed for promotion to professor?
+23. Is it appropriate for a faculty member to serve on a peer review committee when that faculty member is also being reviewed for promotion to professor?

 There is nothing in AC-23 or the Administrative Guidelines that prohibits this although it is not a practice that we encourage.
-It is possible to allow the faculty member to serve on the committee and then to step out when his or her case is being considered.
+It is possible to allow the faculty member to serve on the committee and then step out when their case is being considered.
 However, individual units might have their own guidelines or practices to avoid the potential awkwardness of this situation.
-(See page 1, I.B., for a discussion of applicability of guidelines and improvements to the effectiveness and efficiency of the review process.)
+(Page 1, I.B.) for a discussion of applicability of guidelines and improvements to the effectiveness and efficiency of the review process.)

-21. Should there be separate committees for tenure and promotion at the various levels?
+24. Should there be separate committees for tenure and promotion at the various levels?

-No, we assume that single committees decide all tenure and promotion cases in a given year at each level, and that both decisions are addressed in a single letter from each committee.
+We assume that single committees decide all tenure and promotion cases in a given year at each level and that both decisions are addressed in a single letter from each committee.
 The exception would be when additional senior faculty need to be added to the senior faculty on a promotion and tenure committee in order to consider a candidate for promotion to senior rank.
-Members below the rank to which a faculty member is being recommended should be excluded from deliberations and are ineligible to vote on such promotion cases.
-(Pages 14-17, IV.)
+Members below the rank to which a faculty member is being recommended should be excluded from deliberations and are ineligible to vote on such promotion cases; exceptions to the practice should be sought from the Vice Provost for Faculty Affairs.
+(Pages 15-17, IV.)